SubhashUFlorida/SiC-MLIP/README.md

 ## Model Files
 This folder contains the trained model saved in a json file and the LAMMPS model files.
 ## LAMMPS
-This folder serves as a resource for using the developed MLIP in LAMMPS simulations.
+This folder serves as a resource for using the developed MLIP in LAMMPS simulations, including simulations used during MLIP validation.
 For lammps installation and compilation details please refer to [UF3 LAMMPS plug-in](https://github.com/uf3/uf3/tree/master/lammps_plugin).
 ### Pair style and pair coeff
 Below are examples of pair_style and pair_coeff commands to use for modeling SiC with CPU and GPU resources.
 Please see above link for more detailed information.